+1. DAY-TREATMENT PROGRAM DIRECTOR:

+NAME:

+QUALIFICATIONS:

+EDUCATION:

-1. DAY-TREATMENT PROGRAM DIRECTOR: NAME: QUALIFICATIONS: EDUCATION: 2.
-ATTACH QUALIFYING WORK EXPERIENCE (Resume may be used if it indicates dates of experience for each position held by month/year.)
-Date of Experience: 3.
-As qualifying work experience, this agency assures that the individual named above meets the minimum qualifications for day-treatment program director in terms of education, type(s) of position(s) held previously, length of work experience, and experience with the disability type served by this program, and written reference checks.
-Yes Date of Review: 4.
-PROGRAM DIRECTOR TIME SCHEDULE: A. Please indicate the number of hours per week the program director spends in program management activities, such as staff scheduling, activities planning, service plan review, treatment planning, etc. Program management hours per week B. Please indicate the number of hours per week the program director spends carrying out or participating directly with clients in activities listed on weekly grid.
+2. ATTACH QUALIFYING WORK EXPERIENCE (Resume may be used if it indicates dates of experience for each position held by month/year)

+Date of Experience:

+3. As qualifying work experience, this agency assures that the individual named above meets the minimum qualifications for day-treatment program director in terms of education, type(s) of position(s) held previously, length of work experience, and experience with the disability type served by this program, and written reference checks.

+Yes Date of Review:

+- 4. PROGRAM DIRECTOR/SUPERVISOR TIME SCHEDULE: - A. Please indicate the number of hours per week the program director spends in program management activities, such as staff scheduling, activities planning, service plan review, treatment planning, etc.

+Program management hours per week

+B. Please indicate the number of hours per week the program director spends carrying out or participating directly with clients in activities listed on weekly grid.

 Day-treatment activities hours per week.
-C. List each type of staff member by job title used by your agency for day-treatment services.

-JOB TITLE NUMBER OF STAFF IN DAY-TREATMENT WITH THIS TITLE 1. .
-2. .
-3. .
-4. .
-5. .
-6. .
-7. .
+JOB TITLE NUMBER OF STAFF IN DAY-TREATMENT WITH THIS TITLE

+1.

+2.

+3.

+4.

+5.

+6.

+7.

+8.